giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving 101.md

 - Will it be a mug of coffee or in a styrofoam one?
 - Freshly Brewed, or concentrated?
 - Does it come from Africa or America?
+- How sweet should the coffee be?
+- Should it be the coffee used sugar or sweetener?
+- Does the coffee need to be hot or cold?
-- and more seemingly unimportant questions
+- and more more more questions

 ## [[Problem Solving for Programmers]]